ChadFarrow/5050/NIP.md

 }
 ```

-### Kind 31952: Campaign Result
+### Kind 31952: Fundraiser Result

-A campaign result event is published by the campaign creator when the fundraiser ends, declaring the winner and final amounts.
+A fundraiser result event is published by the fundraiser creator when the fundraiser ends, declaring the winner and final amounts.

 **Required tags:**
-- `d` - same as the original campaign d-tag
+- `d` - same as the original fundraiser d-tag
-- `a` - campaign coordinate (kind:pubkey:d-tag)
+- `a` - fundraiser coordinate (kind:pubkey:d-tag)
 - `winner` - pubkey of the winning participant
 - `winning_ticket` - the winning ticket number (string)
 - `total_raised` - total amount raised in millisats (string)